teeffelen/ultilogger/README.md

 ## Future features

-- Select which datapoints to log using argument flags
+- Option to select which data points to log
 - Option to use system time instead of requesting time from printer
+- Write code to add data points more easiliy

 ## Dependencies